open-cluster-management/hub-of-hubs-sync-service/tools/simulation-cleaner/README.md

-# Hub-of-Hubs-sync-service examples
+# Hub-of-Hubs-sync-service-simulation-cleaner

-This package contains instructions how to build and run sync service storage cleaner
+This package contains instructions how to build and run sync service simulation storage cleaner

 1. Build the example by running the following command: `make`